*free-will donations gratefully accepted

 SCHEDULE:

-The Romp Evening Dances on Friday and Saturday from 7:30-9:30 pm are open to the general public by donation.
+The Romp Evening Dances on Friday and Saturday from 7:30-9:30 pm are open to the general public.

 Join us in the dining hall at Potash Hill on the Friday and/or Saturday night of RiverJam Romp for community dancing and fun with expert callers and an all-star band.
 No experience necessary.
 All ages and abilities are welcome.
 By donation.
 No registration is needed!